minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 #### HSack, VStack and ZStack

-One of the mose common concepts in SwiftUI is HStack, VStack and ZStack.
+One of the most common concepts in SwiftUI is HStack, VStack and ZStack.
 So let's explore them in more detail.

 **HStack**: HStack is a view container that arranges its child views in a horizontal line